 In Year 2, there is a strong focus on the work of Florence Nightingale and how she assisted British soldiers in Scutari so they could convalesce after being injured.
 Florence Nightingale is seen as a 'martyr' by many children in the year group as they find her work and approach to making changes to hospitals both fascinating and inspiring.

 As a whole school, we have celebrated the Olympics, with Olympic themed sports days, competitions to design sports kits and opportunities to learn about the history of Olympians in this country.
 We have had our own election, complete with campaigns and debates culminating in an election.

 We have also received visits from local footballers and Olympians which allow us to explore the Olympic values and how they relate to our society.
 We also have strong links within our own community which helps to strengthen our tolerance and understanding of what makes Britain – Britain.

-More recently, we celebrated the wedding of the Duke and Duchess of Cambridge and the birth of Prince George with special assemblies and themed lessons.
+We celebrated the wedding of the Duke and Duchess of Cambridge and the birth of their children with special assemblies and themed lessons.
 The Golden Jubilee was a huge event for the school, with parents invited to a 'street party' event held in the playgrounds.
 Traditional children's party food of jelly and ice-cream, jam sandwiches and cloudy lemonade were served to all.
 We also promoted the values through our school Summer Fayre which has a root in British culture.

-We have also made links with other schools in the local community and in the wider community exploring discussing SEAL and topic based themes through Skype.
+We have also made links with other schools in the local community and in the wider community exploring SEAL and topic based themes.